kerryzhu108/Etherea/README.md

 ## Instructions
 ### Accessing the Application
 1. Install the Expo Go app on an Android device.
-The application can be accessed from the following website: <TODO: Add deployment website here>
+The application can be accessed from the following Expo project page: [https://expo.dev/@zacharyvincze/eth](https://expo.dev/@zacharyvincze/eth)
-- Note: The backend API is deployed to [https://etherea-dev.herokuapp.com/]() and calls can be made to the REST API there.
+- Note: The backend API is deployed to [https://etherea-dev.herokuapp.com/](https://etherea-dev.herokuapp.com/) and calls can be made to the REST API there.

 ### Using the application
 1. Initially, no users are created.
 You will be prompted with a login and sign up button to create your profile.